matrix-org/matrix-spec/content/application-service-api.md

-Application services need to be able to create and delete devices to manage the encryption for their users without having to rely on `/login`, which also generates an access token for the user, and which might not be available for homeservers that only support the [OAuth 2.0 API](client-server-api/#oauth-20-api).
+Application services need to be able to create and delete devices to manage the encryption for their users without having to rely on `/login`, which also generates an access token for the user, and which might not be available for homeservers that only support the [OAuth 2.0 API](/client-server-api/#oauth-20-api).

 ##### Creating devices

 Application services can use the [`PUT /_matrix/client/v3/devices/{deviceId}`](/client-server-api/#put_matrixclientv3devicesdeviceid) endpoint to create new devices.

-When a new device was created, the homeserver MUST return a 201 HTTP status code.
-It MUST still return a 200 HTTP status code if a device was updated.

-This endpoint is rate-limited for device creation.
-Servers MAY want to use login rate limits.

 ##### Deleting devices